Academic Freedom Policy

 course requirements, but where none exist, students can select elective courses

-A student who has earned a bachelor’s degree from an accredited college in the U.S.
+A student who has earned a bachelor’s degree from a regionally-accredited institution

-is exempt from all general education courses within the major that are not major
+in the U.S. is exempt from all general education courses within the major that are

 All associate degree students must complete the following English composition course: